“Archie CAIRNS Music ”

 Mrs. Joy Cairns

 The tune "Mrs. Joy Cairns", was composed by Archie in 1968, for his wife Joy, who passed away 23 October, 1996.
 The Pipe Music can be found in "Pipe Music - Book 1", "Book 2", and "Expanded" - Book 2.

 Archie played it with a brilliant Brass-Reed Band accompaniment, written by Sgt Brian Williams, played by the RCAF Air Transport Command Band under the direction of Captain Ken Moore, Director of Music.

 The tune was first recorded in Kingston, Ontario, in 1974, during Archie's tenure as Pipe Major of the Air Command Pipes and Drums, Ottawa, Ontario.
 It can be heard on the CD, "RCAF 50".

 Pipe Major John Knox Cairns

-The second is a Retreat March Archie composed in Ottawa, Ontario, 1978, and he entitled it "Pipe Major J.K.
+In 1978, Archie composed a Retreat March in Ottawa, Ontario entitled "Pipe Major J.K.
 Cairns" for his father, who died in 1952, age 56.